Corporate environmental responsibility: Drivers and challenges

 Among the main drivers for CER are government policies and regulations.
 Many states provide their own legislation, regulations and policies, which are important in creating a positive environmental attitude within companies.
 Subsidies, tariffs and taxes play a vital role in the implementation of these policies.
 Another significant factor is the competitive environment among companies generated by media, public, shareholder and NGO awareness, which are also major drivers of CER.
 Another significant driver of corporate responsibility is that the private sector is largely responsible for the development of green technology and renewable energy sources meaning they are contributing towards climate change mitigation while still operating as a business.

 Challenges include the cost of regulation and difficulties in predicting economic gains, which could become problematic for a company's management.
 Additionally, new technologies are frequently too expensive for a lot of companies.
 Another challenge is the lack of harmonization of regulations among different states—often there is a mosaic of propositions, leading to unclear strategies for environmental behavior, especially in multinational corporations.
 Further challenges of CES are whether corporations have a responsibility to go further than the current governmental legislation and Corporation a firstly responsible to produce profit for shareholders and producing goods for customers.

-Furthermore Companies work within the framework of the society and country that they operate in menaing that corporations cannot be held solely responsible for lack of legislation on pollution and emissions.
+Furthermore Companies work within the framework of the society and country that they operate in meaning that corporations cannot be held solely responsible for lack of legislation on pollution and emissions.

 Corporations emissions are also fractured between different sectors such as supply and outsourcing which can make it unclear what emissions the corporation is responsible.
 Further challenges is the argument of whether corporations should be held responsible for past emissions when the negative impacts were not known.

-Worldwide Perspectives on Corporate Environmental Responsibility
+Worldwide perspectives on corporate environmental responsibility

 The majority of international CSR studies focus on business practices and its aspects, such as business economics and the legality of environmental law.
 Most companies are noticing the importance of taking into account one of its most important stakeholders: employees and customers and their commitment to sustainability.
 Studies have demonstrated that once companies place sustainability practices they can be directly linked to financial success and customer satisfaction, which in turn can be used as a marketing tool.
+An additional study highlighted that these practices are in effect at larger firms with more resources to fund environmental responsibility.
 Although every country has a different culture, and each country determines their own scale of environmental responsibility, research has shown that there is a standard global human values that drive customer needs and wants.
 Companies have taken initiatives to take sustainability and align it with each company's economic goals.
+Part of this initiative has included publishing sustainability reports, offering more transparency of company operations to customers.
 Managers and other people at the top, play the key role in decision-making and implementing the firm's sustainability practices.